programminghistorian/jekyll/lessons/understanding-regular-expressions.md

-The Internet Archive has copies of hundreds of early 20th-century public domain U.S. public health reports digitized through JSTOR and organized under the title ‘Early Journal Content.’
+The Internet Archive has copies of hundreds of early 20th-century public domain U.S. public health reports digitized through JSTOR and organized under the title 'Early Journal Content.'
 These are of a convenient length for an exercise and can plausibly represent broad classes of textual resources that are useful in many kinds of historical research.
 For our exercise, we will use a five-page report of monthly morbidity